dstorrs/racket-test-more/README.md

 (provide prefix-for-test-report ; parameter printed at start of each test
          prefix-for-diag        ; parameter printed at front of each (diag ...) message

+	 diag			; print a diagnostic message. see prefix-for-diag

          ok                ; A value is true
          not-ok            ; A value is false
          is-false          ; Alias for not-ok

-         is                ; A value is what it should be
+	 is                ; A value is what it should be isnt              ; ...or is not what it shouldn't be

-         isnt              ; ...or is not what it shouldn't be like              ; A value matches a regex unlike            ; A value does not match a regex
+         like              ; A value matches a regex unlike            ; A value does not match a regex